typelevel/cats-effect/site/src/main/tut/io.md

 ## Basic Operations

-`IO` implements all the typeclasses shown in the hierarchy and it adds some extra functionality, therefore all the operations described in these typeclasses are available for `IO` as well.
+`IO` implements all the typeclasses shown in the hierarch.
+Therefore all these operations are available for `IO`, in addition to some others.

 ### apply